KaraLynne DelToro, M.S., CCC-SLP, PCI

 Amanda enjoys spending her free with her husband and young daughter, as well as reading and being outside.

-Linda was born and raised in Houston, TX.
-She received her B.A. in Communication Disorders at the University of Houston and M.S. in Communication Disorders, Speech-Language Pathology from the University of TX at Dallas.
-Linda is a certified member of the American Speech-Language-Hearing Association and a Virginia licensed speech-language pathologist.
-Linda has completed her first level of PROMPT© training: PROMPT© Technique.
+Becky began working part-time at Children’s Speech and Language Services in 2019.
+She received her B.S. in Communication Disorders from The Pennsylvania State University and M.S. in Speech-Language Pathology from The University of North Carolina at Chapel Hill.
+Becky is a certified member of the American Speech-Language-Hearing Association and a Virginia licensed speech-language pathologist.
+Becky has completed her first level of PROMPT© training: PROMPT© Technique.